Suggested items

 -

-We inform each patient about the sliding fee program.
-Patients may apply for sliding fees by providing an indication of their income.
+We inform each patient about our reduced fee scale.
+Patients may apply for reduced fees by providing an indication of their income.
 We review a patient's income annually.

 -